 Shallot-Walnut Herb Bread

 This flavorful loaf is perfect with a cheese plate, fruit, and paté.
-Set it out with the cheese and fruit for a light lunch.
 The excellent fiber comes from whole-wheat flour, shallot, and walnuts.
 The fresh sage and thyme add color and flavor but not a great deal of fiber.

 - 1 packet yeast